MicrosoftDocs/bot-docs/contributor-guide/bot-framework-glossary.md

   - LUIS&mdash;on subsequent mentions.
 - **Notes**:
   - The casing is different for the product versus the general concept.
-  - "Don’t use Azure LUIS or Microsoft LUIS.
+  - "Don't use Azure LUIS or Microsoft LUIS.
 LUIS is part of Azure Cognitive Services but it isn't Microsoft or Azure branded."
 - **See also**: [language understanding](#language-understanding).

 ## library